PythonRSAS/pythonrsas.github.io/_posts/2021-09-23-1-counterparty-credit-risk.md

 Credit valuation adjustment (CVA) is the difference between the risk-free portfolio value and the market value of portfolio.
 In other words, CVA = market value of counterparty credit risk.

-On the high level, CVA = LGD * Exposure * PD
+On the high level, conceptually, CVA = LGD * Exposure * PD.

-This formula looks identical to the one from credit risk loss.
+This high level formula looks identical to the one from credit risk loss.
 However, adue to the domain differences (loans vs derivatives), each of the components will have different calculations.

 # Exposure